-Nearly 90 years ago, Congress enacted the Federal Credit Union Act, giving credit unions a mission to provide basic consumer financial services to individuals in need with limited access to financial services.
-Historically, credit union customers were connected through a common bond within well-defined communities, such as employees of a company or parishioners of a church.
-This mission limited credit unions' potential membership and together with their not-for-profit status, justified an exemption from federal corporate taxes and certain reporting requirements.
+More than 90 years ago, Congress enacted the Federal Credit Union Act, giving credit unions a mission to provide basic consumer financial services to those of modest means connected through some common bond within a well-defined community, such as employees of a company or parishioners of a church.
+This mission limited credit unions' potential membership and together with their not-for-profit status and cooperative structure, justified an exemption from federal corporate taxes and certain reporting requirements.

-The credit union industry has evolved dramatically over the past few decades, with 99% of Americans now eligible for membership.
+The credit union industry has evolved dramatically over the past few decades, with America's entire population now eligible for membership.
 The expansion of the common bond and field of membership - largely a result of the Credit Union Membership Access Act of 1998 and subsequent actions taken by the National Credit Union Administration (NCUA) - have pushed credit unions away from their mission and eliminated the justification for their preferential tax and regulatory treatment.